imd1005-web-development-winter-2023/assignment-03/README.md

 ## Assignment acceptance criteria

-* Publish your code on GitHub using the GitHub classrooms generated repository
+* Publish your code to GitHub using the GitHub classrooms generated repository
 * Use the GitHub Pages service to host your pages
-* GitHub time stamps on your project files will be used to asses when the assignment was submitted
 * Ensure you have a license file in your repository (recommend MIT license)
 * Ensure you have the assignment readme.md file in your repository